 Account Setup Sign-off

 Before enabling the production account, the Implementation Manager compiles the Account Setup Sign-off document and sends it to you.
 This document outlines general facts about the Production Account: payment products, processing currencies, additional services and any account specific items.
-After both the Business Development Manager’s and your own approval, the Implementation Manager will enable the account on the Ingenico ePayments platform.
+After both the Business Development Manager’s and your own approval, the Implementation Manager will enable the account on the Worldline platform.
 The production account undergoes a second and final check by another Implementation Manager to ensure that the configuration reflects the scope of the project and that the products and services are setup as intended.

 For a period of three to four weeks after the go-live date, the Implementation Manager will carefully monitor the success rate of transactions to ensure the integration has been established within our benchmarks.